jtimlin/sodering/README.md

 The media inquiries turned out to be difficult when I had first made the appearance of the pages suitable for desktop.
 It should definitely have been made suitable for mobile phones first.
 The solution to this, however, turned out to be flexboxes.
 The menu works now, but it could be changed to be more suitable for mobile phones by using a hamburger-style menu.

+- The website was constantly tested during development using Chrome dev tools.
+- Tested sign up and contact form with and without inputs in all fields.
+- Tested all links on all pages.
+- Verified that the contact form cannot be submitted without the required information (First Name, Last Name, Email and Message)
+- Tested the site opens in Chrome, Safari and Microsoft Edge without issues.
+- All links open to external pages as intended.

 ### Validator Testing

 - Html files pass through the [W3C validator](https://validator.w3.org/) with no issues found.